 Skip to content

-There may be different types of procedure available to you depending on the type of appeal you’re submitting.
+There may be different types of procedure available to you depending on the type of appeal you are submitting.

-If you want a planning appeal to follow the inquiry procedure you should notify the Local Planning Authority and also the Planning Inspectorate1 no less than 10 working days before submitting your planning appeal.
+If you want a planning appeal to follow the inquiry procedure, you should notify the local planning authority and also the Planning Inspectorate1 at least two weeks before submitting your planning appeal.

 While you may prefer a certain type of procedure, your request will be considered by the Planning Inspectorate.
 It may decide that your choice is not appropriate to your case and suggest an alternative procedure.
 The final decision in this respect will be that of the Planning Inspectorate.